ANALYSIS-Why Elon Musk's fight with Twitter could draw further SEC scrutiny

 Twitter alleges, for example, that in a May 13 tweet Musk misrepresented Twitter's sample size for estimating spam accounts as just 100, even though earlier that day Twitter had explained in a private due diligence meeting that it sampled a total set of approximately 9,000 accounts per quarter.

-The social media company also cited other "baseless" public claims Musk subsequently made, including that Twitter's fake users could be as high as 90% and that it had "lax" detection methods.
+The social media company also cited other "baseless" public claims Musk subsequently made, including that Twitter's fake users could be as high as 90%.
+On May 17, Musk tweeted that the deal "cannot move forward" until he got more information.

+The SEC queried that tweet, asking why Musk had not amended his regulatory paperwork to reflect the apparent change in the status of the transaction, according to a filing made public on the SEC's corporate database on Thursday which suggests the agency has been tracking Musk's statements about the deal.

+Musk's lawyers said the tweet did not require an amendment because, despite his desire for more data on spam accounts, Musk's plans for the deal had not changed.

 "The SEC will take a look and will want to know if he's raising pretextual excuses and, essentially, misleading shareholders in the market," said Robert Frenchman, a partner at Mukasey Frenchman LLP.